Trusted WordPress tutorials, when you need them most.

 Once you’ve done that, simply save your changes and visit your site.
 You will now see your custom excerpt on the homepage and blog archive.

-We hope this article helped you learn how to properly use the More tag in WordPress.
-You may also want to check out our ultimate SEO guide for beginners and the best WordPress landing page plugins.
+We hope this article helped you learn how to use the More tag in WordPress properly.
+You may also want to check out our guide on how to add multi-column content in WordPress posts or how to add tables in WordPress posts and pages with no HTML required.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.